A quick overview:

-In the case of a stable fracture, conservative treatment is used initially as a rule.
+If a fracture is stable, non-surgical treatment is used initially as a rule.

-After acute, stable osteoporotic vertebral fractures, the DVO recommends in its guideline, among other things, the use of a spine straightening orthosis (information at https://dv-osteologie.org/).
-The Spinomed back orthoses from medi are therefore an important therapeutic component in osteoporosis therapy
+For acute, stable osteoporotic vertebral fractures, in its therapy guideline developed by doctors the Osteology Umbrella Organisation (DVO) recommends using a spine-straightening orthosis, for example (information at https://dv-osteologie.org/).
+The Spinomed back orthoses by medi are therefore an important therapeutic component in osteoporosis therapy

 In osteoporotic vertebral fractures, the fractured vertebrae can be surgically stabilised.
-The following procedures are used for this.
+Two procedures are generally used here.